-The pricing in Opening Up is categorised into a different value bracket of either £1 or £2.
-The categorisation of the items is fictitiously[1] defined according to their “temporal weight”, reflecting not only differences in association, cultural significance, and consumer expectation, but also the duration and lingering impact of the item might have on overall 1. experience.
-Each item on the menu captures a unique relationship with time: Items priced at £1 are typically associated with quick consumption and fleeting satisfaction—they are familiar, accessible, and leave little lasting impression.
-In contrast, items priced at £2 tend to carry deeper associations, whether through tradition, ritual, or perceived sophistication.
-They may take longer to consume, resonate longer, remain more vividly in memory, or be expected to deliver a more layered experience.
-Tea and cake transport us into memory, coffee anchors us in the fleeting present, while crisps flicker briefly before vanishing into the void.
+During the opening weekend of Opening Up, tables and chairs will be arranged both inside and outside the gallery, temporarily transforming the space into a functioning café.
+This gesture is a deliberate nod to HERMANY (2019-present), an ongoing project in which I embrace more collaborative ways of working – often sparked by a certain enthusiasm to host other artists in the form of exhibitions, concerts, performances, fashion shows, and most recently, an evening bistro that was run out of my basement for a month-long period.
+In a similar spirit, the presence of tables, chairs, crockery and a menu of consumable items serve as the essential ingredients of a café – shifting the gallery’s use and reshaping how the space is experienced.
+Pricing in Opening Up was categorised into different value brackets of either £1 or £2.
+Categorising the items is fictitiously[1] defined according to their ‘temporal weight’, reflecting not only differences in association, cultural significance and consumer expectation, but also the duration and lingering impact the item might have on one’s overall experience.
+Each item on the menu embodies a distinct relationship with time: items priced at £1 are typically associated with quick consumption and fleeting satisfaction – they are familiar, accessible and leave little lasting impression.
+In contrast, items priced at £2 tend to convey deeper associations, whether through tradition, ritual or perceived sophistication.
+They may take longer to consume, resonate longer, remain more present in memory, or be expected to provide a more layered experience.
+Tea and cake evoke memories, coffee grounds us in the fleeting present, while crisps flicker briefly before vanishing into the void.

 Tea (£1) = A soft expansion of time; calm, reflective and continuous—turning a page into the past.
 Tea + Cake (total £3) = A moment of intentional pause; quiet celebration and shared presence—sitting between pages.
 Coffee (£1) = A compression of time; sharp, immediate, and forward-facing—turning a page into the future.
 Beer (£2) = A blurring of